JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 Junkbot: The mysterious little LEGO robot that relentlessly walked forward, and deserved far more attention than it ever received.
 23 years ago, the first of 2 games featuring the orange walker was released on LEGO.com!
 Who made it, and where is Junkbot today?

-This is a (very) long post, so you might want to skip straight to "[How can I play Junkbot today?](#how-can-i-play-junkbot)", or "[Are there any secrets?](#are-there-any-secrets)".
+This is a long article (4k+ words), so you might want to skip straight to "[How can I play Junkbot today?](#how-can-i-play-junkbot)", or "[Are there any secrets?](#are-there-any-secrets)"!

 ## What is Junkbot?

 Junkbot is a puzzle game from 2001 with 60 levels, previously hosted on LEGO.com.
-Junkbot relentlessly walks forward, turning around when hitting a wall, the goal is to eat all the trashcans in a level.
+Junkbot relentlessly walks forward, turning around when hitting a wall, with the goal of eating all the trashcans in a level.

 There are environmental threats (fire, drips, fans, springs)[^hazards] and enemies (gearbot, climbbot, flybot), but the main challenge is just getting Junkbot around the level without dying.
 Whilst most levels can be solved through trial and error, there is also an optional maximum moves target for each level.